anthony-trinh/huffmanencoding/README.md

 Getting Started...
-This is a file compressor based on the Huffman file compression algorithm.
+This is a file compressor based on the Huffman's encoding algorithm.